Who We Are

 Our Mission

-Energy Action Network (EAN) works to achieve Vermont’s 90% renewable by 2050 total energy commitment and to significantly reduce Vermont’s greenhouse gas emissions in ways that create a more just, thriving, and sustainable future for Vermonters.
+Energy Action Network works to achieve Vermont’s climate and energy commitments in ways that create a more just, thriving, and sustainable future.

 Indicators of progress include: